modelteam-ai/modelteam.ai/README.md

 - For this step, no internet access is required.
 Everything stays on your local machine
-- Clone the repo to your local machine and add the full paths to a text file, one line for each repo. e.g. e.g. `/Users/xyz/repo_list.txt`.
+- Clone the repo to your local machine and add the full paths to a text file, one line for each repo. e.g.
+  `/Users/xyz/repo_list.txt`.
 This file will be used later as input.
     - Alternatively, if all your repos are in a single directory, you can pass the directory path directly.

 > $ cat /Users/xyz/repo_list.txt<br>